Recap / Big Finish Doctor Who 011 The Apocalypse Element

 - The Paralyzer: Dalek weaponry works like this If they want to.

 - The Watcher: The Doctor claims this is what the Time Lords "should" be.

-- Wham Episode: For Big Finish - this was their first episode with such a large scope - and indeed for Doctor Who.
+- Wham Episode: For Big Finish - this was their first episode with such a large scope, and launched two different spinoffs - and indeed for the greater Doctor Who story.
 The Daleks make one of the first great strikes of the Time War, gaining a whole galaxy for themselves, and a spearhead force invades Gallifrey itself.
 They also cause the first coalition of Temporal Powers, who will also play a role in the Last Great Time War.

 - Two of Your Earth Minutes: Inverted.
-Evelyne asks if time is measured in Space Minutes or Earth Minutes.
+Evelyn asks if time is measured in Space Minutes or Earth Minutes.